Anton-UDT/Javascript-Angular/README.md

 ```
 Make a scope variable called **$scope.currPage = "YOUR VARIABLE NAME HERE"** on the top of your js file, then in the if **$scope.currPage == "YOUR VARIABLE NAME"**, then where it says **jsonFile = "js/json/galleries/V.json"** change the **js/json/galleries/V.json** part to the directory of the json file you made (an example of the json layout will be below).

 Then also make another scope variable called **$scope.currImage = ""** then inside the if statement where i put that scope variable change the **images/galleries/V/V1.jpg** to the path to your images that you want to display and put the image that is at the top.

+# galleryClass.js -
+This is a class that goes along with the carousel.js, this is used along side it to get the current image and checks how many images there are.
+This does this using the json file with the image paths.
+Then, using this, it can advanced onto the next image and when it reaches the last image it will then go back to the first image in the list.

+# statisticsRoller.js -